Tim Cain: Troika Games

 Cain co-founded Troika Games in 1998 with former Fallout colleagues Jason Anderson and Leonard Boyarsky.

+That same year, Cain, Anderson, and Boyarsky began co-designing Troika’s first game, Arcanum: Of Steamworks and Magick Obscura.
+Cain also served as both project lead and lead programmer.
+Arcanum was a commercial success upon its 2001 release, and was the fourth best-selling video game at its debut according to NPD Intelect.

 His next game reunited him with Thomas R. Decker, the original Fallout producer.
 As project leader and lead designer he produced within 20 months the Dungeons & Dragons game The Temple of Elemental Evil for publisher Atari in 2003.
-While he loved making the game, he was disappointed that it did not result how he wanted it to be.
+While he enjoyed the development process, Cain was ultimately disappointed in the resulting game.

 After Bethesda Game Studios secured the Fallout license from Interplay Entertainment in 2004, Cain expressed disappointment.

 I was hoping that Troika would get the license, but we were massively outbid.
 But in the end, they made a good game.

-Cain had mixed reactions to Fallout 3, praising Bethesda's understanding of Fallout lore as well as the adaptation of "S.P.E.C.I.A.L." system into a first-person shooter role-playing video game (FPS-RPG), but he criticized the humor and recycling of too many story elements from the earlier Fallout games.
+Cain had mixed reactions to Fallout 3, praising Bethesda's understanding of Fallout lore as well as the adaptation of "S.P.E.C.I.A.L." system into a first-person shooter role-playing video game (FPS-RPG), while criticizing the humor and reuse of story elements from earlier Fallout games.

-He helped out programming the last Troika game, Vampire: The Masquerade – Bloodlines, a horror RPG for Activision in 2004.
+He assisted in programming the last Troika game, Vampire: The Masquerade – Bloodlines, a horror RPG for Activision in 2004.
 He also worked on a post-apocalyptic roleplay game for which he could not convince any publisher to fund.
 As consequence he had to lay off most employees in late 2004 and shuttered Troika Games in February 2005.